George Deukmejian: Governorship

-"The image that comes across of Mr. Deukmejian - a devoted family man, an Episcopal churchman, an ice cream lover - led one reporter to write, California may have accidentally elected Iowa's Governor."
+The image that comes across of Mr. Deukmejian — a devoted family man, an Episcopal churchman, an ice cream lover — led one reporter to write, "California may have accidentally elected Iowa's Governor".

 In the general election, Deukmejian ran as a conservative supporter of public safety and balanced budgets.
 In addition, he was strongly critical of outgoing Governor Jerry Brown and promised to run a very different administration.
 He strongly criticized the Supreme Court of California, which was dominated by Brown appointees, notably controversial Chief Justice Rose Bird.

 Deukmejian narrowly defeated Los Angeles Mayor Tom Bradley in the general election.
 Deukmejian won the election by about 100,000 votes, about 1.2 percent of the 7.5 million votes cast.
 The victory came despite opinion polls leading up to the election that consistently showed Bradley with a lead, and despite exit polling conducted after voting closed that led some news organizations on the night of the election to make early projections of a Bradley victory.
-The discrepancy between the polling numbers and the election's ultimate results would come to be termed the "Bradley effect", which refers to a hypothesized tendency of white voters to tell interviewers or pollsters that they are undecided or likely to vote for a black candidate, but they actually vote for his opponent.
+The discrepancy between the polling numbers and the election's ultimate results would come to be termed the "Bradley effect", which refers to a hypothesized tendency of white voters to tell interviewers or pollsters that they are undecided or likely to vote for a black candidate, but then actually vote for his opponent.

-Deukmejian's governorship was certainly a departure from that of his predecessor, Jerry Brown.
+Deukmejian's governorship was a departure from that of his predecessor, Jerry Brown.
 He vowed not to raise taxes, later saying that he was "business friendly".
 In addition, he presented himself as a "law and order" candidate, proposing new efforts to fight crime.
 He faced a Democrat-dominated California State Legislature during his two terms as governor.
 He was the sole Republican statewide officeholder until Thomas W. Hayes was appointed California State Treasurer, following the death of Treasurer Jesse Unruh.
 In 1983, Deukmejian abolished the Caltrans Office of Bicycle Facilities and reduced state spending for bicycle projects from $5 million to the statutory minimum of $360,000 per year.
 In 1984, he vetoed A.B.
 1, the first bill to ban discrimination against gays and lesbians, which passed the Legislature.